Fbin243/appvilla-clone/CONTENT.md

 ## Testimonial (Carousel)

+[comment]: Demo

-"It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.
-The point of using Lorem Ipsum is that it has"
+It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.
+The point of using Lorem Ipsum is that it has

 - Musharof Chowdhury: CEO - Ayro UI
 - Musharof Chowdhury: CEO - GrayGrids